10 Resolutions for a Healthy Marriage

-Here are some examples to help you out:
+Here are some examples of resolutions for a healthy marriage to help you out:

-Help your spouse with organization, but remember it’s okay to be spontaneous.
+- Help your spouse with organization, but remember it’s OK to be spontaneous.

-Help your spouse be spontaneous, but remember it’s okay to plan.
+- Help your spouse be spontaneous, but remember it’s OK to plan.
 The key to both of these goals is clearly balance.
 Too much planning or spontaneity can make marriage miserable.

 If you do the above, you’ll probably lose weight, get organized, spend less/save more, enjoy life to the fullest, get healthy, learn something exciting, quit smoking, help others fulfill dreams, fall more in love with your spouse, and spend more time with family.
 Who knew?